 Creating The Carving Template

 The first thing that we need to do is create a nice carving template.
 Without a good template, you won’t end up with a good carving.
 For the starting image you’ll want to find one that’s nice and clear with good detail.
 Most of the detail will be lost during the conversion process, but having the detail to start is better.
 It’s also best to have an image where the background is fairly plain.
 A busy background will just make the process harder.
 For this part, you can use something like Photoshop or GIMP.
-This isn’t a tutorial on using either of those products, so I’m going with the assumption here that you know how to use them.
+This isn’t a Photoshop article on how to use it, so I’m going with the assumption here that you know how to use them.

 One thing you need to keep in mind while you are making the template is how many “colors” you have on a carved pumpkin.
 You really only have three colors that are easily controlled.
 First, you’ll have dark areas where the orange skin on the outside is intact.
 This will mostly block all the light from inside the pumpkin, so these areas will be dark.
 Next, you’ve got areas of the pumpkin where the orange skin has been removed but there is still foam “meat” remaining.
 These areas will glow orange.
 You can make them glow more or less orange by how thick the foam is, but that gets to be more difficult and is definitely a much more advanced type of carving!
 Finally, you have the areas of the carving where you’ve removed everything.
 The skin and the foam meat are gone and you can see inside the pumpkin.
 These areas will be the brightest, they will glow very strong.
 When you are making your template you want to keep this in mind, there’s only really 3 colors.
 You’ll have dark areas where there is skin, glowing areas where the skin is removed, and very bright areas where everything is cut out.